sara-nl/matlabmpi/README.md

 * An MPI library (OpenMPI will do)
 * MATLAB
 * The MATLAB Compiler (for building)
-* The MATLAB Compiler Runtime Environment
+* The MATLAB Compiler Runtime Environment (for running)

 ## Build